Home > Biking

 Mont Ventoux is iconic for its beauty, difficulty, and tragic history.
 The climb ascends about 13.3 miles with an average grade of 7.6% for a total elevation gain of more than 5,000 feet.

-The top of the climb features an exposed, rocky landscape allowing sweeping views of the countryside beneath.
+The top of the climb has an exposed, rocky landscape, allowing sweeping views of the countryside beneath.
 But it also allows riders to see the long, upward pathway fade into the distance, which presents a daunting mental battle as they struggle up the mountain.

-The exposed nature of the route often leads to high winds that make the ascent even more difficult and uncertain.
+The route’s exposed nature often leads to high winds, which make the ascent even more difficult and uncertain.

 British cyclist Tom Simpson collapsed near the summit of Mont Ventoux during the 1967 Tour de France.
 Emergency crews flew him to a local hospital for care but were unable to save his life.
 A memorial to Simpson still sits near the summit of the stage.